elestio/ws-screenshot/README.md

     var event = { cmd: "screenshot", url: url, originalTS: (+new Date()), apiKey: "XXXXXXXXXXXXX" };

 You can check /public/js/client.js for a sample on how to call the Websocket API

+# TODO list
+- Add wait duration as a param (some sites need more time to load all resources)
+- Add support for cookies / localstorage auth (to be able to screenshot authenticated pages)